LogoGrab/logograb-sdk-ios/README.md

 We guide you through all the steps needed to get started with your own application that uses the LogoGrab SDK:

-<MY_DIR> will be referred to your workspace throughout this guide.
+&lt;Y_DIR&gt; will be referred to your workspace throughout this guide.

 STEP 1:
 Open the SampleApp project in Xcode.
 The project implements a basic app using the LogoGrab SDK and illustrates the frameworks you should link to.
 Also note the “-ObjC” linker flag required when targeting iOS versions lower than 7.0